aaronparker/aaronparker.github.io/_posts/2023-04-20-microsoft-365-apps-packager.md

 If you have cloned this repository, ensure that you synchronise changes to update binaries to the latest version releases.

 #### Workflow Secrets

+The **new-package** workflow that will package and import the Microsoft 365 Apps package into a single tenant each time the workflow is run.
+The following secrets are required for this workflow:

+- `TENANT_ID` - the target tenant ID
+- `CLIENT_ID` - the Azure AD [app registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) client ID used to authenticate to the target tenent
+- `CLIENT_SECRET` - password used by to authenticate to the target tenent

 The **update-binaries** workflow will update executables and scripts required by the solution and commit changes to the repository, thus signed commits are recommended.
 Signing commits ensures that commits to the repository from people in your team adding, Microsoft 365 Apps configurations to the repository, are verified.